clemensjarnach/hikingblog.github.io/_posts/2020-07-14-Große-Klammspitze.md

 - Once I reached the Brunnenkopfhuette I also hiked up to the Brunnenkopf summit.
 It takes only 10 to 15 min.
 - At 15:30 I was back down at the Linderhof parking area.

 - **Next Time:** I want to plan to go a long loop next time.
 Linderhof - Brunnenkopfhuette - Große Klammspitze - Feigenkopf - Bäckenalmsattel - Sägertalstraße - PlanseeLinderhof - Linderhof.
 This would be a long and difficult "Bergfahrt" but worthwhile.
 This route needs high endurance, knowledge and experience in mountaineering, and good conditions.
+For more details look at the website [**Ammergauer-Alpen-Große-Klammspitz-Bergfahrt**](https://www.ammergauer-alpen.de/Media/Touren/Bergtour-Grosse-Klammspitze).

 - **In total I hiked from 9:45am to 3:30pm.
 Distance: 17.24km.
 Total elevation: 1.310hm.
 Highest point: 1924 m.
 Lowest Point: 942 m**